 - Maintain a functional road and street system for the safe, convenient, and efficient movement of people, goods, and services. - Provide balanced transportation facilities that meet the needs of Denton. - Coordinate various modes of transportation so that they complement each other. - Improve pedestrian and bicycle opportunities by ensuring that pedestrian and bicycle facilities are integral to transportation project design. - Coordinate local transportation planning with County, State, and Federal efforts to provide an efficient transportation system. - Require that the layout of new street connections in undeveloped areas assures connectivity to the overall Town street system. - Identify and address safety issues in the transportation system. - Maintain the existing system to maximize the effective lifespan of transportation investments. - Manage the existing system to maximize performance.

-• Expand transportation system capacity where necessary to support existing centers, planned growth areas, and increased demand for goods movement.
+- Expand transportation system capacity where necessary to support existing centers, planned growth areas, and increased demand for goods movement. - Implement development standards and regulations that enable EV use.

 Policies